Where Do I Start?

 All of our suppliers have been in business for some decades and have shown a commitment to providing high standards of after-sales care in terms of warranty support and the provision of spare parts at reasonable cost.

-If you are considering one of the contemporary cylindrical type models then it may be useful to know that these are mainly wood burners only (though this is not such a problem these days as you can always revert to a wood based product such as Verdo if you find you are stuck with a load of wet wood).
+If you are considering one of the contemporary cylindrical type models then it may be useful to know that these are mainly wood burners only (though this is not such a problem these days as you can always revert to a wood briquette if you find you are stuck with a load of wet wood).
 Also worth noting is that any curved door glass is much more expensive to replace in the event of a breakage – particularly if the entire door is designed in glass which can make the replacement eye-wateringly expensive!

 Many stoves offer colour options and we have colour swatches available to look at in our showroom – the range is dependent on the stove manufacturer.
 Morsø offer black only.
 Most stoves are now painted with an aerosol based pigment paint.
 Enamel is less commonly available than it used to be since the problem with the enamel coating becoming chipped has caused many manufacturers to drop it from their range.